the plan for the future

 During the reign of Ramesses the Great, Egypt became a leading power again.
 Some historians have suggested that Egypt's wealth during the reign of Ramesses was built upon the grain money.
 The money remained in circulation until the Romans conquered Egypt.
 The grain money was stable and survived for more than a thousand years, perhaps because there were no financial crises caused by interest payments.

 The Bible provides us with an account as to how the Egyptian grain storage financial system might have come to be.
 The Bible and the Quran also comdemn charging interest even though that is less remarkable as several ancient philosophers and religions did the same.
 Still, there is a link between interest-free money with a holding tax and the Abrahamic religions.
-As this universe could be a virtual reality, one might ask the question: "Is this a coincidence or is it not?"
+This universe could be a virtual reality4 so one might ask the question: "Is this mere coincidence or is it not?"

 Featured image: Joseph interpreting the Pharaoh's dream.
 Illustrations for La Grande Bible de Tours.
 Gustave Doré (1866).
 Public Domain.